CelesteRCodes/CelesteRCodes/README.md

-Hi, I'm Celeste! 🌌  <br>
+Hi, guys!
+I'm Celeste! 🌌  <br>

 Quick Facts About Me:
-* 💊 ICU RN of 5 years that finally decided it was time for a career change in the middle of this pandemic
+* 💊 ICU RN of 5 years that finally decided it was time for a career change in the middle of this pandemic #CodingNewbie
-* almost a graduate of the Hackbright company sponsored bootcamp 🎓 #blessedandhighlyfavored
+* almost a graduate of the Hackbright company sponsored bootcamp 🎓 #BlessedAndHighlyFavored
 * recently found out that I'm in love with computer programming and am leaning towards front-end dev
 * aim to say on the daily, "Learn something new everyday"
 * "rubber ducking" is an innate talent of mine (so yes, my pseudo-coding is on point!) 😉